d0ugal/mistral-ansible-actions/README.rst

       remote_user: stack
       become: true
       become_user: root
-      tags: tag1
-      skip_tags: tag2

 Plans/Ideas
 -----------

-- "directory" should probably be renamed to "cwd" or something
-- We only support the ansible-playbook command, others should be added.
-- We only support the very minimum options for the ansible-playbook command, more should be exposed.
+- We only support a subset of args ansible and ansible-playbook commands, more should be exposed.
+Maybe we can automatically add them all somehow?